seqeralabs/nf-aggregate/README.md

 └── pipeline_info/
 ```

+### Requirement for Fusion

+Note: Gantt plots depend on information derived from Fusion logs.
+For that reason, Gantt plots will be ommited from outputs for non-Fusion runs, irrespective of the setting of `--skip_run_gantt`.

 ## Contributions

 Please feel free to create issues and pull requests to this repo if you encounter any problems or would like to suggest/contribute feature enhancements.